Serpent Mound

-The Great Serpent Mound is a 1,348-feet-long (411m), three-feet-high prehistoric effigy mound located in Peebles, Ohio.
+The Great Serpent Mound is a 1,348-feet-long (411m), four-feet-high precontact effigy mound located in Peebles, Ohio, United States.
 It was built on what is known as the Serpent Mound crater plateau, running along the Ohio Brush Creek in Adams County, Ohio.
 The mound is the largest serpent effigy known in the world.

-The first published surveys of the mound were by Ephraim G. Squier and Edwin Hamilton Davis, featured in their historic volume, Ancient Monuments of the Mississippi Valley (1848), that was commissioned by the Smithsonian Institution.
+The first published surveys of the mound, by E. G. Squier and Edwin Hamilton Davis, were featured in their 1848 study Ancient Monuments of the Mississippi Valley, commissioned by the Smithsonian Institution.

-The United States Department of Interior designated the mound as a National Historic Landmark in 1966.
-The mound is maintained through the Ohio History Connection, a nonprofit organization dedicated to preserving historical sites throughout Ohio.
+The United States Department of the Interior designated the mound as a National Historic Landmark in 1966.
+It is maintained by the Ohio History Connection, a nonprofit organization dedicated to preserving historical sites in Ohio.